JoshuaDuq/PsychoPy_Thermal_EEG/README.md

     * Saves continuous VAS traces in a long-format `.csv` file.
     * Creates a compressed NumPy (`.npz`) backup of all raw data structures.
 * **Centralized Configuration:** All key experimental parameters are centralized in `config.py` for easy modification.
+* **Simulation Mode:** Run `main_experiment_sim.py` to test the experiment logic without connecting to physical hardware.
+All hardware commands are printed to the console.

 ## System Requirements